-Hemingford School Board hears from NRCSA
+Hemingford school board hears from NRCSA

 “We’ve been talking about a scholarship program for maybe five kids a year for each one of the State Colleges,” said Moles.
 “Have full tuition for four of five years if they are working for a degree in teaching.”

-The High School concert is Tuesday Dec 10 and the Elementary is Thursday December 19

-Elementary School Principal Eric Arneson reported on MTSS and the teachers are focusing on interventions that may be needed; with the testing we can determine the student’s growth and what more may be needed.
-The teachers are utilizing the Danielson framework and seeing success with it.
-The staff is working hard to find the new math curriculum and are planning on a selection in February.
-The new Social Studies standards will take effect 2020-2021 school year.
-He discussed the teacher shortage and ESU is working on creating a teacher’s portal that is universal that applicants can apply to multiple districts with the same application.

-Superintendent Charles Isom report on the NASB Conference -- The new requirements for the SRO don't pertain to Hemingford Schools because we are under the 50% utilization with our SRO.
-Randolph thanked the Board for being able to attend the conference; and the upcoming changes in Legislation is to keep local control.
-Randolph sat in on the delegate assembly on Friday morning.
+—Superintendent Charles Isom report on the NASB Conference -- The new requirements for the SRO don’t pertain to Hemingford Schools because we are under the 50% utilization with our SRO.

 Isom also reported on the Building Committee that met on December 3rd with Architect Lee Davies.